MakeSchool-Tutorials/Drift-Unity-VR/P8-a-whole-new-level-better-er/content.md

 Unity gives us an incredible amount of access to write code to do all sorts of things in the Editor, and, as you may have guessed where this is headed, one of these is editing the Build Settings!

-You can do this by setting the array of EditorBuildSettingsScenes called EditorBuildSettings.scenes.
+You can do this by setting the array of `EditorBuildSettingsScenes` called `EditorBuildSettings.scenes`.

-You can create a new EditorBuildSettingsScene like this:
+You can create a new `EditorBuildSettingsScene` like this:

 ```
 EditorBuildSettingsScene scene = new EditorBuildSettingsScene(path,true);
 ```

-where path is the file path to the scene name, and you can get the path of a file by calling file.fullName.
+where path is the file path to the scene name, and you can get the path of a file by calling `file.fullName`.

-The code gave us a bit of trouble to get right the first time, so we definitely recommend peeking at the solution, but if you want to challenge yourself to write it without, feel free!
+The code gave us a bit of trouble to get right the first time, so we recommend peeking at the solution, but if you want to challenge yourself to write it without, feel free!

 > [solution]
 >